top of page

 Friendship changes are a natural part of growing up.
 While painful, they can also be an opportunity for teens to learn more about themselves, what they value, and the kinds of relationships they want in the future.

-With the right support, teens can come out of these experiences stronger, more self-aware, and more resilient.
+With the right support at The Neurodiversity Center of Katy, teens can come out of these experiences stronger, more self-aware, and more resilient.

 Ready to Support Your Teen?